Frequently Asked Questions

 Use of the logo can be obtained by writing to the SMAA HQ.
 Using our logo without our written permission is forbidden and could result in legal action.

-[go to top]
+[back to top]

 I'm a member of the SMAA.
 Can I mention this on my website or in my dojo's brochure?

-We are both happy and honored when our members give us publicity.
-Yet, like many aspects of traditional budo and bujutsu, in terms of martial arts etiquette, it is important to advertise your association with us in the right way.
+We are happy and honored when our members give us publicity.
+Yet, like many aspects of traditional budo and koryu bujutsu, in terms of martial arts etiquette, it is important to advertise your association with us in the right way.

 If you wish to mention that you are affiliated with our group, please make sure you consider the following: